SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 * The 16 MHz classic is running 2.12% fast assuming perfect clock due to calculation error with U2X - and 3.5% slow without it.
 Ironically, this will improve communication with the classic AVRs and hinder it with the modern AVR whose baud rate is closest to the "correct" value.
 * The 8 MHz one with a crystal is 3.5% slow - but it will do worse than the 16 MHz one at receiving, even though they're both calculating a baud rate 3.5% low), because U2X reduces the allowable baud error.
 The faster of them is hence net 2.5% slow, while the other one is a mindnumbing 5.5% slow.
 * The tiny will likely have no trouble talking the fast crystalless or the 16 MHz with crystal and U2X - though it may have trouble when U2X is turned off.
-* The surprise though is that the tiny might have trouble even talking to the 8MHz one with a crystal.
+* The biggest surprise is probably that it probably can't talk to the 8 MHz one with the crystal!

-It would come as no surprise to the owner of that hypothetical quarrelsome quartet when their new tinyAVR couldn't talk to some of them.
+Now, it would come as no surprise to the owner of that hypothetical quarrelsome quartet when their new tinyAVR couldn't talk to some of them.
 However, someone who had been using classic AVRs with crystals in an existing setup, and they were all talking only to other classic AVRs might be unaware that their "115200 baud" is actually 111111 baud and something with a nearly accurate baud rate, which is off slightly in the other direction, would have problems communicating with them.
-They would probably blame the modern AVR (I have had that discussion a few times).
+They would probably blame the modern AVR, and angrilly open an issue on megaTinyCore.
+I've been through this argument several times.
+"No, sir, your classic AVRs are not communicating at 115200 baud.
+That is not possible at 8 MHz, see this chart, see, they're running at 111111 baud, which is more than 4% slow.
+There is nothing wrong with megaTinyCore; 115200 baud is simply not an appropriate baud rate for an 8 MHz classic AVR, their baud generator just sucks".

 In the old days, people would often advise "lower the baud rate" as a solution.
 This would help baud calculation error, but it was of zero benefit if the oscillator accuracy was the limit, and if the speed was still high enough that calculation error was significant, could make it worse.
 On classic AVRs, it was not that unusual to find parts where, at certain unfavorable speeds, UART was flaky.
 What's surprising is that the incredibly popular 115200 and 57600 bauds were some of the worst for 8 and 16 MHz parts!
-76800 is nearly perfect on 8 MHz with U2X, and that or twice that are nearly perfect at 16MHz - but instead we use some of the least accurately calculated clock speeds.
+For good baud rate accuracy (and hence successful communication with parts that get baud rates right in all cases) 76800 is nearly perfect on 8 MHz with U2X, and that or twice that are nearly perfect at 16MHz.
+It's a mystery to me why classic AVR arduino-land is so thick with inappropriate baud rates.

-In the old days, people would often advise "lower the baud rate" as a solution.
-This would help baud calculation error, but it was of zero benefit if the oscillator accuracy was the limit, and if the speed was still high enough that calculation error was significant, could make it worse.
-On classic AVRs, it was not that unusual to find parts where, at certain unfavorable speeds, UART was flaky.
-And generally speaking, the incredibly popular 115200 and 57600 bauds were some of the worst for 8 and 16 MHz parts!
-76800 is nearly perfect on 8 MHz with U2X, and that or twice that are nearly perfect at 16MHz.

-The point of this is to demonstrate by example just how large the error baud rate error was on classic AVRs, due to the way they generated the baud rate from the system clock by integer division - and the only way to fix it on those parts is to use a "UART crystal" and clock the whole chip at some weird speed like 7.37 MHz or 9.21, and so on.
+The point of this is to demonstrate by example just how large the baud rate error was on classic AVRs, due to the way they generated the baud rate from the system clock by integer division - and the only way to fix it on those parts is to use baud rates that that table shows come out nearly on target, or clock the chip from  a "UART crystal" such that the whole chip runs at some weird speed like 7.37 MHz or 9.21, and so on.
 This adversely impacts the runtime of `micros()` to a lesser extent, the accuracy of timekeeping in general.

 #### Bringing this back to modern AVRs
-So, you should all be very, very thankful for the new fractional baud rate generators, which are responsible for the charts linked below being a sea of sub 1% and mostly 0.1% error at most.
-Here, your problem isn't the baud rate calculation.
+So, **you should all be very, very thankful for the new fractional baud rate generators**, which are responsible for the charts linked below being a sea of sub 1% and mostly 0.1% error for modern AVRs.
+When there is an apparent baud rate mismatch when a modern AVR is talking to another device, the problem is not the baud rate calulation.
 It's usually not the oscillator either, which is rarely even 1% off on any modern AVR.
-No, your problem 9 times out of 10, is going to be that the device you're talking to generating an incorrect baud rate, more often than not this encountered when talking to a classic AVR .
-The path of least resistance with such legacy devices?
-They probably aren't worth trying to find a way to improve the baud accuracy on.
-Instead, just nudge the baud rate the modern AVR up or down 2% (whichever fixes it) and make note that that role in the system ought to be on the list to replace with newer hardware.
+No, your problem 9 times out of 10 is going to be that the device you're talking to generating an incorrect baud rate (for classic AVRs, the table lists them; for other devices you can measure it with a scope to see what their actual baud rate is.
+The path of least resistance (and no scope needed) with such legacy devices is crude but effective.
+Since the legacy device likely cannot be coerced to produce the correct baud rate, you can instead just nudge the baud rate the modern AVR up or down 2% (whichever fixes it - it's only 2 options to try and one of them will work).
+Make note that that the legacy devices' baud rate is off, that it should be replaced by newer hardware.

 ### Baud rate reference chart
-See the [**AVR Baud Rate Chart**](https://docs.google.com/spreadsheets/d/1uzU_HqWEpK-wQUo4Q7FBZGtHOo_eY4P_BAzmVbKCj6Y/edit?usp=sharing) in google sheets for a table of actual vs requested baud rates.
+See the [**AVR Baud Rate Chart**](https://docs.google.com/spreadsheets/d/1uzU_HqWEpK-wQUo4Q7FBZGtHOo_eY4P_BAzmVbKCj6Y/edit?usp=sharing) in google sheets for a table of actual vs requested baud rates. (same chart as linked above)

 ### Final table of this section
 **Total Error vs Data Frame Size**